 Can Short Ribs be Cooked in the Instant Pot?

 The short answer is yes.
 The long answer is you might not want to.
-Head to our post on our Oven Braised Short Ribs for all the details for using the Instant Pot.
+Head to our post on our Oven Braised Short Ribs for all the details for using the Instant Pot or pressure cooker.

-These Korean Oven Braised Short Ribs are so hearty that you almost don’t need anything else, but a side dish or two is always nice.
-We like to keep it simple and just saute up some snap peas or steam some broccoli.
+These Korean-Style Oven Braised Short Ribs are so hearty that you almost don’t need anything else, but a side dish or two is always nice.
+We like to keep it simple and just sauté up some snap peas, steam some broccoli or make an Asian cucumber salad.

 Back dinner up with these caramel brownies from scratch and everyone will be licking their plates clean!
-Then you can party like it’s 2019, because 2019 is even more awesome than 1999!
+This mouthwatering dish features tender and flavorful Korean beef short ribs, slow-cooked in the oven for a melt-in-your-mouth experience.

 More Decadent MAIN DISHES You Must Try: